-Ysgol Harri Tudur / Henry Tudor School occupies a modern 21st Century Welsh Government and Local Authority funded comprehensive school with a capacity for up to 1400 pupils/students; it provides mainstream education along with dedicated autistic provision.
+Ysgol Harri Tudur / Henry Tudor School occupies a modern 21st Century Welsh Government and Local Authority funded comprehensive school with a capacity for up to 1400 learners; it provides mainstream education along with dedicated autistic provision.
 The school is situated within South West Pembrokeshire.
-The ethnic composition of pupils/students and staff is substantially English speaking White European.
-The majority of the school's pupils/students are of Welsh origin with English as their first language.
+The ethnic composition of learners and staff is substantially English speaking White European.
+The majority of the school's learners are of Welsh origin but with the overwhelming majority speaking English as their first language.
 There is little linguistic diversity in the school with less than 1% representation of any other minority groups.